Mohali23/Kalbonyan_Elmarsos/Udemy/Build Responsive Real-World Websites with HTML and CSS/Section_3 CSS Fundamentals/#5 Class and ID Selectors/readme.md

-# Class and ID selectors in CSS
+# Class and ID selectors

 In CSS, `class` and `id` selectors are used to identify various HTML elements.
 The main benefit of setting class or ID is that you can present the same HTML element differently, depending on its `class` or `id`.